 Essentially, the double-edged sword of Instagram modeling comes from the knowledge that the “you can do it too” spirit is intertwined with the knowledge that everything is not what it seems.
 And similarly to models of any era, there will always be a hateful culture of body-shaming surrounding the industry.
 So while 74% of Gen Z spends their free time online, which includes social media, they are inevitably conflicted as to how they feel seeing these posts.
 I, on one hand, look at these young men and women and covet their clothes and stalk their feed to see what they like to share with the world.
 It serves its purpose to me – it’s entertaining.
 On the other hand, when I stand in front of the mirror hanging on my bedroom door, in the back of my mind, there is the knowledge that if I sat down, arched my back, stuck my phone in front of my face and sucked in, I still wouldn’t look like them.
 I am forced to remind myself that though while using Instagram, I too could just as easily change my settings to public and begin appealing to the masses, every single image and story would be preceded by a filter.

 Katya Sucher was born in the United States but grew up in Moscow, and moved to Miami when she was 11.
 She speaks five languages and has a huge passion for traveling around the world and exploring different cultures.
 She attends Ransom Everglades Upper School, in Miami.
-At school, she loves to dance, throw discus and shot-put, and is also Vice President of French Club.
-She really loves writing, specifically fiction, but also research papers about topics that interest her personally, such as the Cold War.
-She loves sushi, chocolate, music, dogs, fashion and is fascinated by international relations.
-She believes that Gen Z has a voice much more powerful than any generation that proceeded it, and its exposure to the ever-changing world is a tool that can help Gen Z influence society for the better.
+At school, she loves to dance, throw discus and shot-put, is Vice-President or French Club and a member of Diversity Council.
+She loves writing, and she has every since she was a child.
+She particularly enjoys fiction, but also research papers about topics that interest her, like the Cold War, or fashion history.
+She loves sushi, chocolate, music, dogs and fashion.
+She believes that Gen Z has a voice much more powerful than any generation that preceded it, and its exposure to the ever-changing world is a tool that can help Gen Z influence society for the better.